marifyo/fggcosha/_posts/2015-04-04-mission-vision-goals.md

 excerpt: "Thanks to all of you, we have clarified our mission, our vision and our goals as an organization.
 Join us in fulfilling them..."
 modified: 2015-04-05
 tags: [fggc osha alumni]
-comments: true
+comments: false
 published: true
 image:
   feature: MissionVisionGoals2.jpg
 ---
 ## Mission
-To provide opportunities for FGGC Onitsha alumnae across North America, to collectively give back for the continued growth and development of our Alma Mater and the society, and to promote networking between alumnae that enrich their professional and personal lives.
+To provide opportunities for FGGC Onitsha alumnae across North America, to collectively give back for the continued growth and development of our Alma Mater and the society and to promote networking between alumnae that enrich their professional and personal lives.

 ## Vision
 To build a strong sisterhood and provide all Alumnae the opportunity to actively and collectively support the school through service, philanthropy and leadership.